Viral Infections in the Mouth (Symptoms with Pictures)

 3. Human Papillomavirus Infection (HPV):

-Human papillomavirus (HPV) infection is a viral infection caused by the human papillomavirus.
-HPV is a common virus that can infect both men and women.
-It is transmitted mainly through sexual contact.
+Human papillomavirus (HPV) infection is caused by the human papillomavirus, which is very common and can affect both men and women.
+It’s mainly spread through direct contact (especially sexual contact).

 papillomavirus infection